fenago/rabbitmq-jupyterlab/Lab_7_learning.md

 typically allocates memory automatically for a TCP connection buffer, but you can explicitly specify the size of the TCP buffer used by RabbitMQ connections using the RabbitMQ configuration.
-Another factor is Nagle\'s algorithm that provides you with more efficient handling of really small TCP packets.
-However, the algorithm can typically be disabled in case you don\'t send small-sized TCP packets as this can even decrease the performance.
-The following configuration of the `tcp_listen_options` parameter in the RabbitMQ configuration sets the TCP buffers for the publisher/consumer connections to 256 KB and disables the Nagle\'s algorithm explicitly (it is disabled by default in the later versions of RabbitMQ clients but can be enabled when creating a connection from the client).
+Another factor is Nagle's algorithm that provides you with more efficient handling of really small TCP packets.
+However, the algorithm can typically be disabled in case you don't send small-sized TCP packets as this can even decrease the performance.
+The following configuration of the `tcp_listen_options` parameter in the RabbitMQ configuration sets the TCP buffers for the publisher/consumer connections to 256 KB and disables the Nagle's algorithm explicitly (it is disabled by default in the later versions of RabbitMQ clients but can be enabled when creating a connection from the client).
 For example, `ConnectionFactory` in the Java client uses a